salimcodes/salimcodes/README.md

 > If you are here, you are probably wondering who Salim Oyinlola is;

 - Salim is an Undergrad. student at the University of Lagos.
-He is a Machine Learning Engineer who builds AI solutions using Python and the Azure Cognitive Service.
+He is a Machine Learning Engineer who builds AI solutions using Python and the Azure Cognitive Services.

 - He also authors technical articles on everything between Artificial Intelligence/Machine Learning and Cloud Computing.